 LOW BACK PAIN RELIEF – STRENGTHENING EXERCISES

 Cobra move: This is an amazing exercise to restore the spine curvature.
-I suggest you start slowly and move yourself up as your flexibility increases.
+I suggest you start slowly and move up as your flexibility increases.
 Going on your hands too early may put more pressure on your low back, so it’s all about starting small.
 I would hold this for about 20 seconds, take a break and do 2 more reps.

 Opposite hand to leg reach: You can do this without the stability ball.
 Since this is a strengthening exercise, I love adding the core challenge.
 The ball actually also adds some stability in addition to the challenge.
 As you lift your arm and leg, keep your core tight and focus.
 If you lose focus you will lose stability.
 The mind-body connection is key here.
 Do 10 reps alternating, rest and repeat two more times.

 How to apply these moves into your life or fitness program

 The postural therapy exercises can be done at any time during the day.
 I prefer doing it early in the morning for about 15 minutes and also during the day for a few minutes.
 It’s kind of pressing the reset button and realigning your body after long hours of sitting and/or driving.

 The strengthening exercises can be done once a day, preferably early in the morning.
 You can start with 2 sets of each exercise and increase to 3.
 As you can see, none of the strengthening exercises involve crunching.